-- (1) The free-standing or attached structure is proposed to be owned or principally used by a public utility engaged in the provision of telecommunications services. - (2) The free-standing or attached structure is proposed to be located in the unincorporated area of the township, in an area zoned for residential use. - (3) The free-standing structure is proposed to have a finished height that is greater than either the maximum allowable height of residential structures within the zoned area as set forth in this Resolution, or the maximum allowable height of such a free-standing structure as set forth in this Resolution; or the attached structure is proposed to have a finished height that is greater than either the height of the building or other structure to which it is to be attached, or the maximum allowable height of such an attached structure as set forth in this Resolution.
+- (1) The free-standing or attached structure is proposed to be owned or principally used by a public utility engaged in the provision of telecommunications services. - (2) The free-standing or attached structure is proposed to be located in the unincorporated area of the township, in an area zoned for residential use. - (3) The free-standing structure is proposed to have a finished height that is greater than either the maximum allowable height of residential structures within the zoned area as set forth in this Resolution, or the maximum allowable height of such a free-standing structure as set forth in this Resolution; or the attached structure is proposed to have a finished height that is greater than either the height of the building or other structure to which

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. it is to be attached, or the maximum allowable height of such an attached structure as set forth in this Resolution.

-(4) The free-standing or attached structure is proposed to have attached to it radio frequency transmission or reception equipment.
+- (4) The free-standing or attached structure is proposed to have attached to it radio frequency transmission or reception equipment.